react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `headerTitleAlign`

-How to align the the header title.
+How to align the header title.
 Possible values:

 - `left`
 - `center`